 Following her time at PANDA, Bianca was recruited by CARING MUMS (a not-for-profit volunteer service comprising women who provide emotional support to vulnerable new mums in their homes).
 As the assistant program coordinator, Bianca was responsible for intakes of mums to the program, as well as training and fortnightly supervision of the volunteers caring for these mums.

 Whilst continuing to develop her skills in perinatal mental health, Bianca currently works as a clinical psychologist in private practice in Caulfield North.
 She provides therapy to expectant and new parents, with a keen interest in helping parents transition well to new parenthood, and foster healthy relationships with one another, and with their children.
 Bianca sees women and couples who have sadly lost pregnancies, experienced stillbirth, who are working through tough decisions in the face of pregnancy anomalies, as well as those who are experiencing infertility and assisted reproduction.
 Bianca has a special interest in supporting people who experience gender disappointment.

 Approach to Therapy

-Bianca draws from a range of therapeutic approaches including Cognitive-Behavioural Therapy (CBT), Dialectical Behaviour Therapy (involving Mindfulness, Distress Tolerance, Emotion Regulation and Interpersonal Effectiveness) and Schema Therapy.
+Bianca draws from a range of therapeutic approaches including Cognitive-Behavioural Therapy (CBT), Mindfulness, Interpersonal Psychotherapy and Schema Therapy.